theofidry/cpu-core-counter/README.md

 // A type-safe alternative form:
 $counter->getCountWithFallback(1);

-// Note that the result in memoized.
+// Note that the result is memoized.
 $counter->getCount();   // e.g. 8

 ```